 If we determine that it is desirable or necessary to raise additional capital in the future, we do not know if it will be available when needed or on terms favorable to us or our stockholders.
+We do not know if collaboration, licensing or other agreements will be available on favorable terms, or at all.
 Although we may be able to sell common shares under our existing ATM facility, we do not know whether and to what extent we will seek to do so and, if we are able to do so, on what terms.
 The state of the economy and the financial and credit markets at the time or times we seek additional financing may make it more difficult and more expensive to obtain.
 We may also need to obtain shareholder approval for future sales of common shares under certain circumstances due to the rules and regulations of the Australian Securities Exchange and the NASDAQ Global Market, which may delay or prevent us from raising additional capital.
 If available, additional equity financing may be dilutive to stockholders, debt financing may involve restrictive covenants or other unfavorable terms and potential dilutive equity, and funding through collaboration agreements may be on unfavorable terms, including requiring us to relinquish rights to certain of our technologies or products.
 If adequate financing is not available if and when needed, we may delay, reduce the scope of, or eliminate research or development programs, potential independent commercialization of new products, if any, postpone or cancel the pursuit of product candidates, including pre-clinical and clinical trials and new business opportunities, reduce staff and operating costs, or otherwise significantly curtail our operations to reduce our cash requirements and extend our capital.